Nuffle-Labs/nffl/docs/docs/design/overview.md

 individual signatures are aggregated off-chain and submitted to Ethereum and participating rollups.

-An SFFL Operator, runs a full node for each of the participant networks (including Ethereum), as well as a NEAR full node and a NEAR DA indexer.
+An SFFL Operator runs a full node for each of the participant networks (including Ethereum), as well as a NEAR full node and a NEAR DA indexer.
 The simplified flow can be described through the following:

 1. The indexer captures a block posted to NEAR DA for one of the networks and sends it to the operator node.
 1. The operator node retrieves and parses the block.
-1. The operator node checks the block is the same as the one in their self-hosted network full node.
+1. The operator node checks if the block is the same as the one in their self-hosted network full node.
    1. If the blocks do not match, then the block posted by the Relayer are wrong and the SFFL nodes do not sign any state root.
-1. The operator node, through their BLS keypair, signs a message attesting that for the network in question in that block height, the state root is the one that was fetched.
+1. The operator node, through their BLS keypair, signs a message attesting that, for the network in question in that block height, the state root is the one that was fetched.
 1. The operator sends the signed message to the Aggregator.